FHIR CI-Build

 Patient.name.given.extension.first().value = true // extension of the primitive value

-As shown, all FHIR primitives have the operation getValue() defined (see below) for the few edge cases where the automatic conversion isn't appropriate.
+As shown, all FHIR primitives have the function getValue() defined (see below) for the few edge cases where the automatic conversion is not appropriate.
 Note that ofType() does not have such restrictions - both of the following are valid:

 As part of the mapping, time-valued UCUM units are mapped to the calendar duration units icon defined in FHIRPath, according to the following map: